-There have been a couple of farangs who have been murdered almost a decade ago.
+There were a couple of farangs murdered a good number of years ago.
 One was stabbed outside a hotel and had his camera bag etc nicked.
 The other guy had a business here, obviously seen as competition and was shot.
 On the whole, no worries.
 Act wisely and you should have no problems.

 Taxis, buses....or horse and cart?

 There are taxi companies that must be called for pick-up, can't be waved down, and they are mostly reliable if you can speak enough Thai to explain where you are and where you want to go.

 Grab is now available though and the number of drivers are increasing.